Pixelspin/silverstripe-authentication/README.md

 2. RegistrationPage(); <- Get the registration page
 3. LoginLink(); <- Get the link to the login page
 4. LogoutLink(); <- Get the link to logout
+5. RemoveAccountLink(); <- Link to remove the logged in users account
-5. SocialAuthenticationOptions(); <- Get a list of enabled social authentication options
+6. SocialAuthenticationOptions(); <- Get a list of enabled social authentication options

 ##Account nav
 Include the accountnav template to add a basic account navigation (login, logout, account, register etc)